jaburt/rclonebackup/README.md

 There are eight user-defined fields within the script, however many can be left at their defaults (depending on how you configured rclone).
 You will need to review the following three at a minimum:

   src=, dest=, exclude_list=

+however, if you wish to keep a local copy of the logs, you will also need to review the following three:

+	 keepLog=, backupDestination=, amountBackups=

 Review the rclone_excludes.txt file, and add/remove exclusions as per your requirements.